Krylov-aware stochastic trace estimation: Variants

 \subsection{Adaptive variant}

-One disadvantage of \cref{alg:greedy} is that a user may not know ahead of time how much effort should be devoted to variance reduction as opposed to the quadratic trace estimator.
+One disadvantage of \cref{alg:main} is that a user may not know ahead of time how much effort should be devoted to variance reduction as opposed to the quadratic trace estimator.
 In order to ameliorate this problem, we propose an adaptive variant (\cref{alg:adaptive}) that takes parameters $\epsilon > 0$ and $\delta\in (0,1)$ and attempts to compute an estimate satisfying

-The adaptive algorithm \cite[Algorithm 2]{persson2021improved} provably satisfies such an error guarantee under the assumption that matvecs with $f(\vec{A})$ can be computed exactly.
-We model our algorithm instead on the slightly less rigorous A-\hpp \cite[Algorithm 3]{persson2021improved}, which is simpler while still having good empirical behavior.
+The adaptive algorithm \cite[Algorithm 2]{persson2022improved} provably satisfies such an error guarantee under the assumption that matvecs with $f(\vec{A})$ can be computed exactly.
+We model our algorithm instead on the slightly less rigorous A-\hpp{} \cite[Algorithm 3]{persson2022improved}, which is simpler while still having good empirical behavior.

-We assume that the block Lanczos process computes matvecs with $f(\vec{A})$ exactly\textemdash or more precisely, we assume that $n$ is set large enough for the discrepancy to be ignored.
+We assume that the block-Lanczos process computes matvecs with $f(\vec{A})$ exactly\textemdash or more precisely, we assume that $n$ is set large enough for the discrepancy to be ignored.
 For more detailed discussions on how to select the degree $n$ depending on the function $f$ and spectrum of $\vec{A}$, see \cite{golub2009matrices,ubaru2017fast,chen2022randomized}.

 We also assume that the block size $b$ is fixed.
 Once this is done, the adaptive algorithm must decide first how many Lanczos iterations $q$ to devote to variance reduction, and second how many vectors $m$ to use for the quadratic trace estimator.
 The answer to the second part is straightforward, given an estimate of the remainder $\|\widetilde{\vec{B}}\|_\F$.
-Relaxing the bound \eqref{eqn:epsDelta} via the approximation $\|\widetilde{\vec{B}}\|_F^2 + \epsilon \|\widetilde{\vec{B}}\|_2 \approx \|\widetilde{\vec{B}}\|_F^2$, the algorithm A-\hpp defines
+In \cite{cortinovis2021randomized} it is shown that for user-specified tolerances $\epsilon>0$ and $\delta \in (0,1)$,